Your Right to Rescind

 Pennsylvania law recognizes that consumers are particularly vulnerable when salespersons approach them in their homes, and provides additional protection for contracts that consumers agree to after being contacted at home.
 Contracts for goods or services in excess of $25 that are entered into as a result of a contact at your home, either in person or by telephone, can be cancelled within three business days following the date of the contract.

 Health clubs have opened in virtually every neighborhood.
-The Health Club Act of 1990 states that a person entering into a health club contract has three business days to cancel his or her membership for a refund of money, including any initiation fees.
+The Health Club Act states that a person entering into a health club contract has three business days to cancel his or her membership for a refund of money, including any initiation fees.

 How to Cancel: